Chapter 8. The University Unions

 - Two students registered for at least six semester hours during each semester of service, to be elected for one-year terms by the student body during Student Government elections each year.
 Should a vacancy occur during a term, the chair of the University Unions board of directors will nominate another student who must receive a majority vote of the board.
 A quorum must be present to approve a new member.

 - The executive director and an appointee of the vice president are members of the board without a vote.

 The officers of the board are the chair, the vice chair, and the executive director.
 The chair will be elected each year from the student membership of the board by the voting members of the board to serve a term to extend from the first official board meeting of the fall semester until May 15, the following year or until a new chair is elected.
 To qualify for election as chair, a student will have at least one year’s experience on either the E+E or the board.
 This qualification may be waived by a two-thirds vote.
 Both outgoing and new board members will be eligible to vote for chair.
 The vice chair of the board will be a student member, chosen each semester by the elected chair.
 The Student Government president and the E+E president cannot serve as chair of the Board of Directors.
 The officers of the board will perform the usual duties of their respective offices.

 Sec.
 8–203.
 Meetings

-The board will meet once a month during each long session, setting its own dates for meetings, formulating its own rules of procedure, and setting up and appointing such committees as it may deem necessary and desirable for the proper use of the University Unions’ facilities consistent with the Regents’ Rules and Regulations.
+The board will meet once a month during each fall/spring semester, setting its own dates for meetings, formulating its own rules of procedure, and setting up and appointing such committees as it may deem necessary and desirable for the proper use of the University Unions’ facilities consistent with the Regents’ Rules and Regulations.

 Sec.
 8–204.
 Executive Committee